hyperledger-labs/orion-server/docs/curl/build.md

 To build the executable binary, the following steps need to be executed

-  1. To clone the repository, first, create required directories using the command `mkdir -p github.com/IBM-Blockchain`
+  1. To clone the repository, first, create required directories using the command `mkdir -p github.com/hyperledger-labs`
-  2. Change the current working directory to the above created folder by issing the command `cd github.com/IBM-Blockchain`
+  2. Change the current working directory to the above created folder by issing the command `cd github.com/hyperledger-labs`
-  3. Clone this repository with `git clone https://github.com/IBM-Blockchain/bcdb-server`
+  3. Clone this repository with `git clone https://github.com/hyperledger-labs/orion-server`
-  4. Change the current working directory to the repository root directory by issuing `cd bcdb-server`
+  4. Change the current working directory to the repository root directory by issuing `cd orion-server`
   5. To build the binary executable file, issue the command `make binary` which will create a `bin` folder in the current directory.
 The `bin` would holds two executable files named `bdb` and `signer`.
   6. Run the `bdb` executable by issuing the command `./bin/bdb`.
 If the following output is printed, the build was successful.